SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 > * There are over 50 million downloads of my libraries and I've made less than 2 months wages in nearly 2 years of offering support agreements.
 > * I provide `Redacted` under what's sometimes called an "open core" model where the basic framework is permissive but more features falls under licensing terms.
 In this case the terms include a non-commercial clause that requires payment when the software is used for commercial purposes.
 This has been quite successful and earned an order of magnitude more than donations do
 > * Setup a 503.c3 if you can, there are online websites for setting it up.
-> * with money comes expectations and obligations, which might not drive maintainer motivation and happiness in the right direction.
+> * With money comes expectations and obligations, which might not drive maintainer motivation and happiness in the right direction.

 Based on this feedback, I've created an initial impact map (reminder: I'd love your feedback in the comments on additional items we could add!)